Black Hills Powwow: A Kaleidoscope of Color

 From the youth jingle dress dancers to elders, the beautiful dancers go round and round for all to see.
 At one end the MC guides a team of judges throughout the duration of the multi-day event.
 The judges watch from vantage points and amongst the dancers, one category and style of dance after another.
 Selecting the dancers that stand out, judges award individuals as the day goes on.

 After enjoying the kaleidoscope of color, I said farewell to the families I knew and am looking forward to seeing them again next year.
-If you missed this year, be sure to mark your calendar for next year’s event.
+If you miss this year, be sure to mark your calendar for next year’s event.
 When you go, make sure you share your experience on social media using #VisitRapidCity!